iJohnnyBNUZ/MscDissertation/README.md

 #### setWindowsCloseAction(Stage primaryStage)
 Show alert when user want to close the window.

+#### showAlert(String message, String header)
+Show an Information type dialog box. "message" is the content, "header" is the header.

 ### LocationView
 This class is used to update the map of a location.